What Pickering Dental Extraction Means for Healing Time

 – Impacted Teeth: This is a common issue with wisdom teeth, which can become stuck beneath the gums.
 Impacted teeth can cause pain, discomfort, and potential damage to adjacent teeth.

 By addressing these issues through extractions, dentists can help preserve the overall structure and health of your mouth.
 Each of these situations has its own challenges, but in skilled hands, a dental extraction addresses these problems safely and effectively.
 This preventive measure often saves you from more extensive dental work in the future.
+Learn more about sedation dentistry options.

 The Process of Dental Extraction